Clikx/SURVIV.IO-CUSTOMSOUNDS-zip./README.md

 This was not made by me, i used the script that semmed to work and edited it so it would be more easy to use.

-I used FilipKZhong`s script and if correct Humphry`s.
+I used FilipKZhongs script and if correct Humphrys.